IBM/merlin-docs/docs/guides/platform/Install_MERLIN_In_AirGap.md

 ## Prepare a bastion host

 Prepare a bastion host that can access the OpenShift Container Platform cluster, the local Docker registry, and the internet.
-The bastion host must be on a Linux® platform with any operating system that the IBM Cloud Pak® CLI and the OpenShift Container Platform CLI support.
+The bastion host must be on a Linux® platform with any operating system that the IBM Catalog Management Plug-in and the OpenShift Container Platform CLI support.

 Complete these steps on the bastion node: